AgileVentures/av-static-website/source/blog_articles/2016-09-27-dodging-a-bullet.html.markdown

 Following the idea that the high level cucumber scenarios should be as readable English as possible, preferring `When I run the rake task for calculating karma points` to `When I run the rake task for "karma_calculator"`.
 Trivial?
 Maybe.
 I'm conflicted.
 These are related to cucumber stories we have in our dev-ops section which I'm hoping provides some testable documentation of the operational aspect of the application that's used by app admins rather than end users.
 I'm also going with not re-using step-definitions within step-definitions.
 Two more heuristics there to add to the list.

-I mention this warm up partly because I feel like there's clean up for the Cucumber stories we wrote on Monday.
-As it happens, Raoul approved that above change and merged the new Karma calculation PR in, making it possible that we could get started on refactoring work there.
-But anyhow, here, ultimately, are the Cucumber scenarios that defined our Monday's work:
+I mention this warm up partly because I feel like there's a need to clean up the Cucumber stories we wrote on Monday.
+As it happens, Raoul approved the above change and merged the new Karma calculation PR in, making it possible for us to get started on that refactoring work.
+However I held off, preferring to go back to the Cucumber scenarios that defined our Monday's work:

 ```gherkin
   Scenario: User is on free tier and looking at own page